Agenda

 -

-Reg Talk: Riding the regulatory wave: Private markets in a shifting world
+Reg talk: Riding the regulatory wave: Private markets in a shifting world

 • How are recent amendments to AIFMD and other EU regulations reshaping private market operations?
 What are the key compliance priorities for firms today?